ClaudioESSilva/claudioessilva.github.io/content/post/2024-02-27-Check-Azure-SQL-DB-Space-Used.md

 To check my progress I needed to check the size before/after the task in an easy way for multiple Azure SQL DBs.

 ## Check Azure SQL DB storage space for 1 database
-If you need to check the storage space being used by 1 Azure SQL DB, that is as easy as jumping on the portal, select the desired database and you can find the information.
+If you need to check the storage space being used by 1 Azure SQL DB, that is as easy as jumping on the portal, select the desired database and you can find the information in the Overview.
+This is shown below.

 [![Portal View](/img/2024/0301/AzureSQLDB-PortalView.png)](/img/2024/0301/AzureSQLDB-PortalView.png)